 BFOQ – A Legitimate Legal Defense But Avoid Mistakes in Your Approach

 The takeaway from the Southwest case is that to determine a bona fide occupational qualification as a legitimate defense, the courts must determine whether the gender discrimination in employment is based on business necessity, largely that without the discrimination, the job could not be done correctly.
 If either gender can do the job properly, there is no BFOQ defense.

 Cases involving appearance-based discrimination are perhaps so difficult to adjudicate because they mash gender norms, racial stereotypes, beauty standards, and employer-employee relationships into a legal swamp.
 For every person who is open to embracing feminine dress or any particular dress you may require for your business, someone else will feel uncomfortable or objectified.

 If you really want to start a business or open a restaurant that wants to have their employees in cute uniforms or only hire specific persons, it’s possible.
 However, employers and business owners should also be extremely cautious when choosing how and when they will discriminate.
 You want to avoid legal suits at all costs.
 For example, if you own a clothing store and wish to hire only young people to attract that type of consumer, you cannot refuse to interview older individuals for this reason.
 Basically, because there’s no reason to believe that an older employee would not be able to complete the job as sufficient as a younger employee.

-If you are an employer in Colorado and need immediate help with sex discrimination in the workplace or Denver CO employment defense attorneys to represent your company, call Watson & Associates, LLC at 720.941.7200.
+If you are an employer in Colorado and need immediate help the BFOQ defense and with sex discrimination in the workplace or Denver CO employment defense attorneys to represent your company, call Watson & Associates, LLC at 720.941.7200.